 Family and Human Services II

-Family and Human Services II continues to prepare students for the provision of human services to individuals and families.
-Students gain hands-on experience in the principal activities of the field by assessing the effect of caregiving on the family; assessing work-family integration; examining ethical and professional concerns related to the field; assisting individuals with diverse needs and challenges, including caring for older adults and providing physical care; managing the home environment; managing food to meet nutritional needs and specialized dietary constraints; demonstrating communication skills that are important in the field; and seeking employment in the field.
-Students develop skills in critical thinking, practical problem-solving, and cultural awareness.
+Family and Human Services II students gain hands-on experience in providing human services to individuals and families.
+Students learn to assist diverse client populations and provide both physical and behavioral health care through managing the home environment, meeting nutritional needs, and examining ethical and professional concerns in the field.
 Contextual instruction and student participation in co-curricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.
 High-quality work-based learning (HQWBL) will provide experiential learning opportunities related to students' career goals and/or interests, integrated with instruction, and performed in partnership with local businesses and organizations.

 Use this to download a zipped Common Cartridge file containing your course and resources.
 If your PC asks you to select an app to open the file, simply click away from the app selection window.
 You do not need to unzip or open the file.